gto22/systematic-trading-backtest/README.md

 ## Data

-The script relies on external CSV market data files which are not included in the repository.
+The repository includes four sample CSV files located in the `data/` folder.

-If needed, sample datasets used to run the script can be provided upon request.
+These files contain Dukascopy bid/ask OHLC market data used to run the example backtest.

+They are provided only for demonstration purposes.

 ## Purpose